12 Haunted Houses in Chicago Perfect for Families Who Love Thrills and Chills

 Ages 10 and up during evening hours, 5 and up during the day

 Choose from an animated (actor-free) Haunted Barn during the day, a 45-minute haunted hayride that gets scarier throughout the day, or a big-kids only Haunted Barn on weekend evenings.
-The scares are twice as long this year, and the hay ride trail has recently been redesigned for fun and thrills.
+The scares are twice as long this year, and the hay ride trail provides fun and thrills for all ages.

 Haunted Houses Near Chicago for Teens and Tweens (West and Southwest Suburbs)